Peter Lever

-Peter Lever (born 17 September 1940) is a former English cricketer, who played in seventeen Tests and ten ODIs for England from 1970 to 1975.
-A fast-medium opening bowler, he took 41 wickets, and was a handy lower-order batsman with a top score of 88 not out.
+Peter Lever (17 September 1940 – 27 March 2025) was an English cricketer, who played in seventeen Tests and ten ODIs for England from 1970 to 1975.
+A fast-medium opening bowler, he took 41 wickets and was a handy lower-order batsman with a top score of 88 not out.
 Towards the end of his career, during a Test match against New Zealand, he almost killed the New Zealand Test debutant Ewen Chatfield with a bouncer.

-Career
+Biography

+Lever was born in Todmorden in West Yorkshire, England on 17 September 1940.
+His brother Colin was also a successful cricketer.

-Lever, whose brother Colin was also a successful cricketer, played for Lancashire and Tasmania in a successful first-class career of 301 matches from 1960 until 1976, which yielded Lever 796 wickets and 3,534 runs.
+Lever played for Lancashire and Tasmania in a successful first-class career of 301 matches from 1960 until 1976, which yielded Lever 796 wickets and 3,534 runs.
 The inclusion of John Snow, Jeff Jones, David Brown and Ken Higgs in the England team delayed Lever's debut until, when aged 30, he played against Australia at Perth on 1 December 1970.
-He managed two with the bat, but took one wicket in each innings.
+He managed only two with the bat, but took a wicket in each innings.

 Lever could deliver a dangerous bouncer, despite his gentle nature.
 Both were in evidence during a Test match between New Zealand and England in 1975 at Eden Park, Auckland, when New Zealand number 11 Ewen Chatfield was struck on the temple by one of Lever's bouncers.
 Chatfield's life was saved by the England team physiotherapist who performed mouth-to-mouth resuscitation and heart massage.
 Lever, in abject horror, fell to his knees, and had to be helped off the pitch by his team-mates.
 Lever later recalled: "I honestly thought I had killed him as I saw him lying there in convulsions.
 I felt sick and ashamed at what I had done and all I could think when I got back to the pavilion was that I wanted to retire."
 However, when Lever visited Chatfield in hospital later, Chatfield assured Lever that the incident was not his fault.
 Lever went on to take 41 wickets in Test cricket, at 36.80 and including best bowling figures of 6/38, before his final Test ended on 5 August 1975 during another Ashes tour, Australia facing England at Lord's.